-- BIR Interactive Form System (PNB i-Tax)
+• BIR Interactive Form System (PNB i-Tax)

-In partnership with the BIR, individuals and non-large taxpayers who are account holders of the Bank are provided with the electronic channel to pay taxes due to the BIR through the PNB Internet Banking System.
+In partnership with the Bureau of Internal Revenue (BIR), individuals and non-large taxpayers, who are account holders of the bank, are provided with the electronic channel to pay taxes due to the BIR through PNB Internet Banking System.

-- Enhanced Internet Banking System
+Enhanced Internet Banking System

-The PNB Internet Banking System (IBS) now allows clients to avail of the "ATMSafe", a product which offers insurance protection against ATM robbery and theft.
+The PNB Internet Banking System (IBS) allows clients to avail of the "ATMSafe", a product which offers insurance protection against ATM robbery and theft.
 Clients who also wish to view the details of their loan accounts in real time may now enroll their loan accounts in the IBS.
-An enhanced security feature was also introduced for the online enrollment of third party accounts by using the One-Time-Password (OTP) sent through the client's registered mobile number every time a client accesses his account online.
+An enhanced security feature was also introduced for the online enrollment of third party accounts by using the One-Time-Password (OTP) sent through the client's registered mobile number every time the client accesses his account.

-- Third Currency Savings and Time Deposit Accounts
+• Third Currency Savings and Time Deposit Accounts

-PNB now accepts foreign currencies such as Chinese yuan/renminbi, Japanese yen and euro for both savings and time deposit accounts.
-The service is now being offered in Metro Manila, Southern Luzon and Metro Cebu areas and will soon be implemented in all domestic branches.
+PNB is accepting third currencies such as Chinese Yuan/Renminbi, Japanese Yen and Euro for both savings and time deposit accounts.
+The service is being offered in Metro Manila, Southern Luzon and Metro Cebu areas and will soon be implemented in all domestic branches.